antoinemartin/trello2keep/README.md

 #### "Invalid JSON file" or "Failed to extract items from Trello"

--   Verify your Trello board ID is correct
+-   Verify your Trello board name is correct
 -   Check that the specified list names exist on your board (case-insensitive)
 -   Ensure your Trello token has read access to the board

-### Debug Mode

-To see the extracted items before they're sent to Google Keep, the application prints the items as JSON to stdout.
-This can help verify that the correct items are being extracted from Trello.

 ## Development